PaperMC/velocitypowered.com/docs/users/built-in-commands.md

 will read and reconfigure itself from the ``velocity.toml`` on disk.
 If there are problems with parsing the file, no changes will be applied.

+### ``/velocity dump``

+If the user has the ``velocity.command.plugins`` permission, they can use this command to get an anonymized dump of details on the proxy.
+This can be sent to the Velocity Discord to help us provide support.

 The /server command
 -------------------